-3.4.7 The National Planning Policy Framework (2018) requires planning policies to support the role of town centres, by taking a positive approach to their growth, management and adaptation.
+3.4.6 The National Planning Policy Framework (2019) requires planning policies to support the role of town centres, by taking a positive approach to their growth, management and adaptation.
 It requires policies to define a hierarchy of town centres and to promote their long term vitality and viability, by allowing them to grow and diversify in a way that can respond to rapid changes in the retail and leisure sectors.

-- 3.4.8 A town centre strategy is currently being prepared for Kendal, which will identify opportunities for redevelopment and improvements within the town centre. - 3.4.9 The Core Strategy, Land Allocations, and Development Management Policies Local Plan documents contain objectives and policies to promote the vitality and viability of town centres, including defining town centre boundaries and primary shopping areas, and polices to protect key retail areas and to focus town centre uses within town centre areas.
+- 3.4.7 A Kendal Town Centre Strategy has been published, which identifies opportunities for redevelopment and improvements within the town centre.
+Another visioning document, Kendal Vision has also been published by Kendal Futures.
+This looks at the town as a whole and includes an indicative masterplan setting out options for transport improvements and future possible growth and development. - 3.4.8 The Bay Prosperity and Resilience Strategy includes the theme of building resilient town centres. - 3.4.9 The Core Strategy, Land Allocations, and Development Management Policies Local Plan documents contain objectives and policies to promote the vitality and viability of town centres, including defining town centre boundaries and primary shopping areas, and policies to protect key retail areas and to focus town centre uses within town centre areas.